mithushikaS/Educational-Website/README.md

 # 🎓 Educational WordPress Website

 This is a fully functional **Educational Website** built with **WordPress** and designed using the **Elementor** page builder.
-The website is ideal for schools, colleges, or any learning platforms looking to build an engaging, responsive, and user-friendly site.
+The website is ideal learning platforms looking to build an engaging, responsive, and user-friendly site.

 ---